-Persons who work in their own home doing household chores are not considered 'employed' nor are those who perform volunteer work.
-However persons engaged in an apprenticeship or internship are classified as 'employed'.
+Persons who work in their own homes doing household chores are not considered 'employed', nor are those who perform volunteer work.
+However, paid apprenticeships or internships are classified as 'employed'.

-Also included as employed persons are those who: (a) worked at anything for wages or salary, at time-rates, at piece rates, on commission, for tips, for board and lodging or for any other type of payment in kind (the employee); (b) worked for profit or fees in his/her own business or on his/her own farm (the self-employed); (c) worked without money, wages or salary, at task (other than housework) which contributed to the operation of farm or business owned and operated for profit in most cases by some member of his/her family--related by blood or marriage (the unpaid family worker); (d) spent some time in the operation of a business or profession even though no sales were made or professional services rendered, such as doctor or lawyer spending time in his/her office waiting for clients.
+Also included as employed persons are those who: (a) worked at anything for wages or salary, at time rates, at piece rates, on commission, for tips, board and lodging or any other type of payment in kind (the employee); (b) worked for profit or fees in their own business or on their farm (the self-employed); (c) worked without money, wages or salary, at a task (other than housework) which contributed to the operation of farm or business owned and operated for profit in most cases by some member of their family-related by blood or marriage (the unpaid family worker); (d) spent some time in the operation of a business or profession even though no sales were made or professional services rendered, such as doctor or lawyer spending time in their office waiting for clients.

-Excluded from the employed are those who: (a) worked without money or pay for a relative or other person at tasks which did not contribute to the operation of a farm or of a business (e.g. housework, gardening, cutting the lawn, other odd jobs around the house or yard); (b) worked without pay assisting a relative or friend in his/her duties as an employee (e.g. accompanying a truck driver); or (c) worked without pay, either in cash or in kind, as a VOLUNTEER WORKER for service organisation activities such as The Red Cross.
+Excluded from the employed are those who: (a) worked without money or pay for a relative or other person at tasks which did not contribute to the operation of a farm or of a business (e.g. housework, gardening, cutting the lawn, other odd jobs around the house or yard); (b) worked without pay assisting a relative or friend in their duties as an employee (e.g. accompanying a truck driver); or (c) worked without pay, either in cash or in-kind, as a VOLUNTEER WORKER for service organisation activities such as The Red Cross.